 There are moderate corruption risks in the German land administration.
 Companies may face corruption risks when dealing with the construction sector (ICS 2017).
 Corruption is reportedly prevalent in large-scale construction projects due to close ties between local authorities and companies (NISA 2012).
 Around a third of Germans believe officials issuing building permits are corrupt (Eurobarometer 2017).
 Property owned by foreigners is fully protected under German law and companies express confidence in the protection of property rights in practice (ICS 2017, GCR 2017-2018).
 Expropriation is only executed for public purposes and is subjected to non-discriminatory principles (ICS 2017).
 Registering property is more time-consuming and costly than the average in the OECD countries (DB 2018).

-In 2017 it emerged that for decades a group of bankers has been able to manipulate the German tax system in an unethical, but not necessarily illegal way, leading to an estimated loss of EUR 32 billion to the German state (BBC, Jun.
+In 2017 it emerged that for decades a group of bankers has been able to manipulate the German tax system in an unethical, but not necessarily illegal, way which has led to an estimated loss of EUR 32 billion to the German state (BBC, Jun.
 2017).
 It has furthermore been revealed that despite a warning from State Commissioner August Schäfer in 1992 and the testimony of five whistleblowers, the practices were allowed to continue for more than two decades (BBC, Jun.
 2017).

 There is a moderate to low risk of corruption in Germany’s customs administration.
 Companies indicate that bribes and irregular payments during customs procedures are rare (GETR 2016).
 Companies are generally satisfied with the efficiency and time-predictability of customs clearance procedures (GETR 2016).
 Burdensome import procedures are cited by a number of businesses as among the most problematic factors for importing into Germany (GETR 2016).